etcd-io/etcd/Documentation/op-guide/clustering.md

 --listen-peer-urls http://10.0.1.12:2380
 ```

+Since v3.1.0 (except v3.2.9), when `etcd --discovery-srv=example.com` is configured with TLS, server will only authenticate peers/clients when the provided certs have root domain `example.com` as an entry in Subject Alternative Name (SAN) field.
+See [Notes for DNS SRV][security-guide-dns-srv].

 ### Gateway

 etcd gateway is a simple TCP proxy that forwards network data to the etcd cluster.
 Please read [gateway guide][gateway] for more information.